PDF

 FAQ

 How long after the call-back interview will an interviewee know the results of the interview?
-During the fall recruiting process, the Recruiting Committee meets regularly to review candidates.
+During the recruiting process, the Recruiting Committee meets regularly to review candidates.
 Due to the small size of our summer class, we extend offers on a rolling basis.

 Will I work for a specific team during the summer program or do you have a rotation system?
 You will not be assigned to a specific team.
 Students participating in our summer program will get work from a variety of teams and will interact with all of the teams throughout the summer.